California Public Utilities Commission

 4. All eligible low-income customers will be given the opportunity to participate in the low income energy efficiency program by 2020.

-HVAC IMPLEMENTATION PLAN
+EXCERPT FROM THE HVAC IMPLEMENTATION PLAN

 Goal 3: Building industry design and construction practices that fully integrate building performance to reduce cooling and heating loads.